Christiane Endler: Personal life

 Endler holds both Chilean and German citizenship, and can speak Spanish, Portuguese, English, German and a bit of French.

 Due to her German and Italian heritage, her hero and idol as a child was German footballer and former Bayern Munich goalkeeper Oliver Kahn and Italian former goalkeeper Gianluigi Buffon.
+Nevertheless, she doesn't speak Italian.
 She also admired Iker Casillas.
 She cites her biggest inspiration as her brother, who instilled a passion for football in her since a young age and pushed her to become a goalkeeper.

 Endler has expressed her support for the 2019–20 Chilean protests, saying on Instagram that she was "proud to see it."

-A lesbian, she married Sofía Orozco in France in May 2021.
+She married Sofía Orozco, who is the daughter of the Chilean singer Cristóbal (stage name of Marco Antonio Orozco), in France in May 2021.